Follow us on

-A mixed outbreak of dengue fever and chikungunya fever was reported from Tamil Nadu in January 2010, affecting hundreds of people, and from the city of Pune in the state of Maharashtra in November 2010.
-See ProMED-mail (February 12 and November 11, 2010) for further information.
+A mixed outbreak of dengue fever and chikungunya fever was reported from the state of Karnataka in June 2014, chiefly affecting Ramanagara district.
+Mixed outbreaks of dengue and chikungunya also occurred in Tamil Nadu in January 2010, affecting hundreds of people, and in the city of Pune in the state of Maharashtra in November 2010.
+See ProMED-mail (February 12 and November 11, 2010, June 30, 2014) for further information.

 An outbreak of malaria with a high frequency of cerebral involvement was reported from Munger district in the state of Bihar in August 2009 (see ProMED-mail , August 10, 2009).
 Malaria prophylaxis and insect protection measures are recommended for all travelers to India.